sjafferi/sjafferi.github.io/posts/dev-design-process.md

 ## Development

-Once we have an idea of the component structure, development is a breeze.
-We're essentially just plugging the structure into data and styling.
+Once we have an idea of the component structure, development becomes a breeze.
+We're essentially just plugging data into the structure (and styling it).

 This is the implementation using Svelte.